 |17||St. John's (NY)||Big East||16|

 No big surprises there.
-The top 10 schools there account for 44 of the 80 NCAA championships alone.
+The top 10 schools there account for more than half of the NCAA championships alone.

-No schools have seen more No. 1 picks than Kentucky and Duke, which each have sent three.
+No schools have seen more No. 1 picks than Duke, which has seen four.

-Aside from those two, 44 schools have had at least one No. 1 pick taken, and 17 have seen two.
+In all, 45 schools have had at least one No. 1 pick taken.

 Here’s how the top schools rank:

 |3||North Carolina||Atlantic Coast||2|